-YES/NO PRINCIPLES/ RECOMMENDATIONS /NOT APPLI- CABLE COMMENTARY Principle VII: The avoidance of conflicts of intere The corporate governance framework should conflicts of interest and assure transparent and regarding members of the corporate bodies.
+PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLI- CABLE COMMENTARY The corporate governance framework should conflicts of interest and assure transparent and encourage n effective me nembers of the corporate bodies to avoid chanism of disclosure of conflicts of interest regarding members of the corporate bodies.
 7.1.
-Any member of the company's supervisory and Yes management body should avoid a situation, in which his/her personal interests are in conflict or may be in conflict with the company's interests.
+Any member of the company's supervisory and Yes management body should avoid a situation, in which 165 his/her personal interests are in conflict or may be in conflict with the company's interests.
 In case such a situation did occur, a member of the company's supervisory and management body should, within reasonable time, inform other members of the same collegial body or the company's body that has elected him/her, or to the company's shareholders about a situation of a conflict of interest, indicate the nature of the conflict and value, where possible.
 7.2.
 Any member of the company's supervisory and Yes management body may not mix the company's assets, the use of which has not been mutually agreed upon, with his/her personal assets or use them or the information which he/she learns by virtue of his/her position as a member of a corporate body for his/her personal benefit or for the benefit of any third person without a prior agreement of the general shareholders' meeting or any other corporate body authorized by the meeting.
 7.3.
-Any member of the company's supervisory and Yes management body may conclude a transaction with 163 the company, a member of a corporate body of which he/she is.
-Such a transaction (except insignificant ones due to their low value or concluded when carrying out routine operations in the company under usual conditions) must be immediately reported in writing or orally, by recording this in the minutes of the meeting, to other members of the same corporate body or to the corporate body that has elected him/her or to the company's shareholders.
+Any member of the company's supervisory and Yes management body may conclude a transaction with the company, a member of a corporate body of which he/she is.
+Such a transaction (except insignificant ones due to their low value or concluded when carrying out routine operations in the company under usual conditions) must be immediately reported in writing or orally, by recording this in the minutes of the meeting, to other members of the same corporate body or to the corporate body that has elected him/her or to the company's has elected him/her or to the company's shareholders.
 Transactions specified in this recommendation are also subject to recommendation 4.5.
 7.4.
 Any member of the company's supervisory and Yes management body should abstain from voting when decisions concerning transactions or other issues of personal or business interest are voted on.
-Duin sinte VIII.
-Companyle venum cention policy Principle VIII: Company's remuneration policy Remuneration policy and procedure for approx al, revision and disclosure of directors' remuneration established in the company should prevent po tential conf licts of interest and abuse in determining remuneration of directors, in addition it should remuneration policy and remuneration of directo olicity and transparency both of company's 8.1.
-A company should make a public statement of No No The Company does not prepare and publish the company's remuneration policy (hereinafter the remuneration statement.
+Principle VIII: Company's remuneration policy Remuneration policy and procedure for approv established in the company should prevent po remuneration of directors, in addition it should remuneration policy and remuneration of directo 8.1.
+A company should make a public statement of No The Company does not prepare and publish the company's remuneration policy (hereinafter the remuneration statement.
 In Company's remuneration statement) which should be clear and easily understandable.
 This remuneration statement opinion, such information commercially is not published.
 Pursuant to law requirements, the should be published as a part of the company's Company publishes in Company's annual report annual statement as well as posted on the information regarding total sums counted to company's website. management board members, chief executive officer and chief financial officer during reporting period.
 8.2.
-Remuneration statement should mainly focus on No See commentary of 8.1. recommendation. directors' remuneration policy for the following year and, if appropriate, the subsequent years.
+Remuneration statement should mainly focus on No See commentary of 8.1. recommendation. directors' remuneration policy for the following year , and, if appropriate, the subsequent years.
 The statement should contain a summary of the implementation of the remuneration policy in the previous financial year.
-Special attention should be given to any significant changes in company's remuneration policy as compared to the previous
+Special attention should be given to any significant changes in company's remuneration policy as compared to the previous financial year.